Declare variables

 It does exactly what it looks like - the value of total

 is set to the sum of the two other variables.
-Since these variables have just been loaded from the input file, the resulting number is the answer we're after!
+Since these variables have just been inputted, the resulting number is the answer we're after!

 /*